spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 {% endinfo_block %}

-To import combined product data through a single file, you need to:
+To import combined product data through a single file, you need to do the following:

 * Populate a [CSV file for product data import](/docs/scos/dev/data-import/{{page.version}}/importing-product-data-with-a-single-file.html#single-csv-file-for-combined-product-data-import).
 * Prepare a [YML file](/docs/scos/dev/data-import/{{page.version}}/importing-product-data-with-a-single-file.html#yml-configuration-file-for-product-data-import) with `data_entity` items for import.